-ITEM NO. 1 NOMINEES FOR THE BOARD OF DIRECTORS
+ITEM NO. 1 NOMINEE FOR THE BOARD OF DIRECTORS

 The Board of Directors is divided into three classes.
 Each class serves three years, with the terms of office of the respective classes expiring in successive years.
-The term of the current Class I directors expires at the Annual Meeting; the term of the current Class II director expires at the 2007 Annual Meeting; and the term of the current Class III directors expires at the 2008 Annual Meeting.
+The term of the current Class I directors expires at the 2009 Annual Meeting; the term of the current Class II director expires at the Annual Meeting; and the term of the current Class III directors expires at the 2008 Annual Meeting.
 The Board presently consists of five members, two Class I directors, one Class II director and two Class III directors.
-The nominees for the Board of Directors are David I. Beatson and James F. Reilly to serve as Class I directors, both of whom have been nominated and recommended by the Board of Directors.
-If elected, Messrs.
-Beatson and Reilly are expected to serve until the Company's 2009 annual meeting and until their respective successors are elected and qualified.
-The shares represented by proxies in the accompanying form will be voted for the election of these nominees unless authority to so vote is withheld.
-The Board of Directors has no reason to believe that such nominees will not serve if elected, but if any one or more of them should become unavailable to serve as a director, and if the Board designates a substitute nominee or nominees, the person named as proxies will vote for the substitute nominee(s) designated by the Board.
+The nominee to serve as a Class II director who has been nominated and recommended by the Board of Directors is Dr. Neil W. Jacobs.
+If elected, Dr. Jacobs is expected to serve until the Company's 2010 annual meeting and until his respective successor is elected and qualified.
+The shares represented by proxies in the accompanying form will be voted for the election of the nominee unless authority to so vote is withheld.
+The Board of Directors has no reason to believe that such nominee will not serve if elected, but if he should become unavailable to serve as a director, and if the Board designates a substitute nominee, the person named as proxies will vote for the substitute nominee designated by the Board.